liquity/dev/README.md

 `withdrawCLV(uint _amount, address_hint)`: issues `_amount` of CLV from the caller’s CDP to the caller.
 Executes only if the resultant collateral ratio would remain above the minimum.

 `repayCLV(uint _amount, uint _hint)`: repay `_amount` of CLV to the caller’s CDP.

+`adjustLoan(uint _collWithdrawal, int _debtChange, address _hint`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity.

+`closeLoan()`: allows a borrower to repay all debt, withdraw all their collateral, and close their loan.

 ### CDPManager Liquidation Functions - _CDPManager.sol_